Linux user guide

 This guide provides information which will help you get started with rockchip opensource linux.
 If you have any questions, please report to us on github project issue page.

-We are providing 3 ways to build rootfs including prebuilt Debian, Yocto, Buildroot.
+We are providing 2 kind of rootfs. prebuilt Debian and Buildroot.
 You can choose the way you prefer.

 You will need below firmware/image for a full Linux OS and flash them to different locations:

 - Rockchip miniloader: This is the first level boot loader

 - U-Boot: This is the second level boot loader